 Marybel has been an advocate for girls and women with Turner syndrome since her daughter’s birth in 2000.
 Frustrated by a lack of resources for families, Marybel formed a support group in 2010 which evolved into Turner Syndrome Colorado in 2016.
 She worked with providers at Children’s Hospital Colorado to develop the eXtraOrdinary Kids Turner Syndrome Clinic program which began in 2015.
 Marybel also co-founded Turner Syndrome Global Alliance (TSGA), a national nonprofit organization working to increase research and resources on TS.

 Erica is a Nutrition Therapist and lives with her husband, Sean, and daughter, Kaiya, in Evergreen, Colorado.
 Erica served as President of Turner Syndrome Colorado for four years.
 Kaiya was diagnosed with Mosaic Turner Syndrome prior to her birth in 2010.
 The family spent the first 3 years of Kaiya's life going from specialist to specialist, trying to find the best care for her.
 A stroke of luck led them to the local Turner Syndrome community and they have been involved ever since.
 Through the local community they were introduced to the Turner Syndrome Clinic at Children's Hospital in Denver.
 This clinic and the local TS community showed Erica and her family that the support that is needed is readily available.
 They are thankful for the guidance offered by the local community!

 Kelsey was diagnosed with Mosaic Turner syndrome at birth.
 In September 2018, she published her first book titled, This is Me!
 My Journey with Turner Syndrome.
-Events that took place in her life starting in December 2017 inspired the book.
-Kelsey is thrilled to be sharing her Turner syndrome story.
 It was while she was writing her book that she was connected with Turner Syndrome Colorado.
-The organization played such a positive role in her journey, and she is grateful to be in a position where she can give back.
-Kelsey is extremely honored to be serving on the Board of Directors for Turner Syndrome Colorado and to be the current President.
+TSCO played such a positive role in her Turner syndrome journey, and she is very grateful to be in a position where she can now give back to the organization.
+Kelsey has served on the Board of Directors of TSCO since March 2019 and is extremely honored to be the current President.
 To contact Kelsey, please email: email@example.com.